-Local industry sources said that these new labeling requirements should be enforced by early 2014.
-However, the proposal states that food manufacturers shall have up to one year to comply with the new publication or face penalty, once the measure is published in Mexico's Federal Register.
-The regulations were published for internal consultation by COFEMER (Federal Regulatory Improvement Commission) on September 12, 2013.
-The document is still open for comments, but has not yet officially been published in the Diario Oficial or notified to the World Trade Organization.
-The proposed decree is not part of the NOM -051- Mexican Official Standard for General Labeling Specifications of Pre-Packaged Foods and Non-Alcoholic Beverages, which was last revised in 2011.
-However, the labeling provisions in the Regulation of Disease Control of Products and Services, if passed, will be mandatory and will apply to domestic and imported products.
+These new labeling requirements came into effect on July 1st, 2015.
+The proposed decree will now be incorporated into NOM -051- Mexican Official Standard for General Labeling Specifications of Pre-Packaged Foods and Non-Alcoholic Beverages, which was last revised in 2011.
+The labeling provisions in the Regulation of Disease Control of Products and Services, will be mandatory and will apply to domestic and imported products.

-For additional information please see report: GAIN Report MX 3312 Proposal For New Labeling Requirements
+For additional information please see report MX 4305 Mexico's New Front-of-Pack Labeling Regulations